 Millions of Americans operate outside of the traditional banking system.
 Either they are completely “unbanked,” meaning they have no accounts with traditional financial institutions at all, or they are “underbanked.”
 They have basic accounts, such as a checking or savings, but they rely on alternative financial services providers such as payday lenders and check-cashing establishments to handle their day-to-day transactions.
 Some have all of the standard financial services products, but they prefer to pay bills in person for a variety of reasons.
 For example, they are uncomfortable conducting business online or through the mail, or they don’t have the funds to pay their bills until the due date.

 Since these individuals primarily use cash to make purchases, paying bills can be a hassle.
 Instead of mailing a check or relying on the bill-payment services offered by most large banks, they must stand in long lines at retail establishments to ensure their accounts stay current.
-However, advances in payment kiosks offer a promising solution for users of non-traditional financial services.
+However, advances in payment kiosks offer a promising solution for users of non-traditional financial services to easily pay bills.
 These automated payment stations improve convenience for customers and create a variety of benefits for payment providers.

 The Technology Behind Payment Kiosks